selenium-compose/selenium-compose.io/content/scenario/overview.md

 toc: true
 ---

-Each `scenario` describes user actions and expected reactions

-## Definition

-All scenarios are defined inside `scenarios` key with the following scenario `name` and the `scenario` data
+All scenarios are defined inside `scenarios` key inside the entry point file with the following scenario `name` and the `scenario` data

+Say we have `selenium.yml` which is he entry point of the program

 ```yaml
 scenarios: